NimishaGeorge18/experimenthub/README.md

 ---

-##  Future Improvements
+## 🔮 Future Improvements

 * Fix Swagger authorization flow so protected endpoints can be tested directly from the Swagger Authorize button
+* Polish frontend UI and improve error/loading states
+* Add screenshots or GIF demo to README
-* Add more frontend screens for experiment creation, assignment testing, and analytics visualization
+* Add deployment instructions for frontend and backend
-* Add charts for conversion rates using Recharts
 * Add role-based access control for admin users
 * Improve analytics with statistical significance calculations
-* Add deployment instructions
 * Add CI/CD pipeline for automated testing
+* Add production-ready environment variable setup
+* Add better logging and monitoring

 ---